3Dpass/bridge-frontend/README.md

 This project is licensed under the MIT License.

 ## Responsibility disclaimer
 This is an open source free software.
-Use it on your own risk.
+Use it at your own risk.